A scalable DG solver for the electroneutral Nernst-Planck equations: Numerical results

 At the electrodes, the electrochemical reaction is given by the Butler-Volmer equation \cref{eq:bv} for the reacting ion, \chem{Cu^{2+}}, and no reaction for the other ions.
 The parameters for the Butler-Volmer equation are $\gamma=1$, $\alpha_1 = \alpha_2 = 0.5$, $T=\SI{298.15}{\kelvin}$, $n=2$, and $c_{\chem{Cu^{2+}}}^*$ is given by the inlet concentration of \chem{Cu^{2+}} in \cref{tab:ionparams}.
 The applied potential $\Phi_\mathrm{app}$ is zero at the anode and \SI{0.03}{\volt} at the cathode.
 For this redox reaction, \chem{Cu^{2+}} is the oxidant, and the solid copper of the electrode is the reductant (with constant concentration).
 To introduce variations in the $z$ direction, we consider the following parabolic profile for the exchange current density:

 which has an average of $\bar J_0=\SI{30}{\ampere\per\square\metre}$ over the width of the channel.

-We use a structured hexahedral mesh such that, in the $xy$-plane, elements are concentrated in the electrode region as illustrated in \cref{fig:mesh}, and elements are equally spaced in the $z$-plane.
-The coarse mesh of $64\times 16 \times 8$ elements is uniformly refined three times, resulting in a mesh with 65536 elements.
+We \rme{first} use a structured hexahedral mesh such that, in the $xy$-plane, elements are concentrated in the electrode region as illustrated in \cref{fig:mesh}, and elements are equally spaced in the $z$-plane.
+The coarse mesh of $64\times 16 \times 8$ elements is uniformly refined three times, resulting in a mesh with \rme{4,194,304} elements. \rme{Note that this mesh has elements with large aspect ratios.}

+\rtwo{ We also consider a mesh where the $xy$-plane is an unstructured mesh as illustrated in \cref{fig:mesh2}.
+Similarly to the structured mesh, the coarse 2D mesh is extruded in the $z$-direction with eight equally-spaced elements.
+After uniformly refining three times, we obtain a mesh with 4,153,344 elements. }

 We now investigate the strong scaling of the preconditioners for the parallel flow plane channel.
 The experiments are performed on an Intel 18-core Xeon E5-2695 v4 architecture with 2.1 GHz clock speed.
-Using elements of $p=1$ polynomial order results in 100,663,296 degrees of freedom.
-Higher-order elements are not considered for the scaling tests since they result in much denser matrices, requiring substantial memory.
-Matrix-free preconditioning approaches should be used in the high-order case, which we leave as future work.
+Using elements of $p=1$ polynomial order results in 100,663,296 degrees of freedom \rme{for the structured mesh, and 99,680,256 degrees of freedom for the unstructured mesh.}

 We begin with 256 processors (on 8 nodes) and successively double the number of processors and nodes.
-In \cref{fig:scaling}, we illustrate the strong scaling results for both preconditioning approaches described in \cref{sec:pc}.
+In \cref{fig:scaling}, we illustrate the strong scaling results for both preconditioning approaches described in \cref{sec:pc}\rme{on the structured mesh described above, and in \cref{fig:scaling2} on the unstructured mesh}.
 ASM refers to using the additive Schwarz method with ILU0 on the subdomains as a preconditioner for the concentration blocks, while GMG refers to using a geometric multigrid method with that same ASM as a smoother.
-For both ASM and GMG, we present solution times and the total number of outer GMRES iterations.
+For both ASM and GMG, we present solution times and the total number of outer \rme{FGMRES} iterations.
 In each case, four Newton iterations are required to reach the prescribed tolerance.